juanfdx/react-my-menu/README.md

 CartaMovil Web App Clone:

-Recreated a functional clone of the [cartaMovil demo web app](https://app.cartamovil.com/demo/1) using modern frontend technologies, with a strong focus on replicating the UI/UX of the original application from [cartamovil.es](https://www.cartamovil.es).
+Recreated a functional clone of the [CartaMovil demo web app](https://app.cartamovil.com/demo/1) using modern frontend technologies, with a strong focus on replicating the UI/UX of the original application from [cartamovil.es](https://www.cartamovil.es).
 The goal of this project was to demonstrate my ability to reverse-engineer and build responsive, interactive web interfaces by closely mimicking the design, layout, and user interactions of a production-level application.

 ## 🧐 Author